atmoswing/atmoswing-user-manual/docs/getting-started.rst

 Getting started
 ===============

-You will find here some documentation on how to get started with AtmoSwing.
+This section contains documentation on how to get started with AtmoSwing.
 This document can also be downloaded as a pdf or epub using the bottom left menu.

 This section is divided into the following topics: